 When Wild Women go camping, we really go camping.
-We don't like the popular, touristy hot-spots.
-We want to find secluded places full of natural beauty and tranquility.
+We don’t like the popular, touristy hot-spots.
+We want to find secluded places full of natural beauty and tranquillity.
 And, of course, the campsite needs to be close to epic trails and adventures.

 The Wild Women team are letting you in on our favourite places to camp in New South Wales that are off the beaten track.
-Book them in for your Christmas holidays, ASAP.

 Nestled in the Blue Mountains near Glenbrook, Euroka Campground is a great spot, close to some of the state’s most spectacular hikes and bushwalks.
 There’s plenty of space and the campsites are spread out, so you should be able to find a private spot to pitch your tent.
 This campsite is surrounded by glorious, towering gum trees in the Blue Mountains National Park.
 It does have fabulous fire pits, but make sure you bring your own wood!